-Slack & Davis attorneys represented 25 surviving passengers and the family of two deceased passengers.
+Slack Davis Sanger attorneys represented 25 surviving passengers and the family of two deceased passengers.
 I was appointed by the late Honorable Henry Woods to the Plaintiff’s Steering Committee in the ensuing federal Multi-district Litigation (MDL) 1308.

 Among the passenger claims, certain claims were governed by state law and other passenger claims were controlled by the Montreal Convention.
 That is because some of the passengers were on domestic flights within the United States, and other passengers were holding tickets for international flights.
 The litigation underscored how very different legal standards for compensation of passengers’ damages can occur in the same airline crash.

 Judge Woods segregated the domestic and international cases and began setting cases for damages trials.
 Nearly all of the cases settled, but a few were tried against American Airlines on damages.
 Of the cases tried, our firm was co-lead trial counsel for passengers Stephanie Manus and her two small children.
 The Manus case resulted in a very favorable verdict for compensatory damages which was affirmed by the 8th Circuit Court of Appeals in Manus v.
 American Airlines, 314 F.3d 968.